RAB: Provable Robustness Against Backdoor Attacks: Provable Robustness Against Backdoors

 \section{Provable Robustness Against Backdoors}

 It is not straightforward to use the result from Theorem~\ref{thm:main} to get a robustness certificate against backdoor attacks in terms of $L_p$-norm bounded backdoor patterns.
 In this section, we aim to answer the question: \emph{how can we instantiate this result to obtain robustness guarantees against backdoor attacks?} In particular, we show that by leveraging Theorem~\ref{thm:main}, we obtain the robustness guarantee defined in Section~\ref{s:threat}.
 To that end, we derive robustness bounds for smoothing with isotropic Gaussian noise and we also illustrate how to derive certification bounds using other smoothing distributions.
-We will use isotropic Gaussian noise in our experiments as demonstration and it leads to a better radius. \textbf{Intuition.} Suppose that we are given a base classifier which was trained on a \emph{backdoored} dataset that contains $r$ training samples infected with backdoor pattern $\delta$.
-Suppose we know that the smoothed (backdoored) classifier is confident in predicting a malicious input $x+\delta$ to be a given class $y_A$.
-Our goal is to derive a condition on the pattern $\delta$ such that the prediction for $x + \delta$ is the same as the prediction that a smoothed classifier would have made, had it been trained on a clean dataset.
-In other words, we obtain the guarantee that \emph{an attacker can not achieve their goal of systematically leading the test instance with the backdoor pattern to the adversarial target}, meaning they will always obtain the same prediction as long as the added pattern $\delta$ satisfies certain conditions (bounded magnitude).
+Since isotropic Gaussian noise leads to a better radius, we will use this distribution in our experiments as a demonstration.